Chanson Père et Fils - Beaune 1er Cru Clos des Mouches 2017

 About the wine:

-Another excellent Clos des Mouches, with a less vibrant color than the 2019, but whose evolution is more evident in the glass.
+Another excellent Clos des Mouches, whose color is less vibrant than that of the 2019, but whose evolution is more evident in the glass.
 The nose is dark, leafy, and floral, and the palate is fresh, understated, and autumnal.
-The acidity is more pronounced than in the 2019, but the fruit is smooth, and all the components come together to form a refined, balanced Pinot Noir with great aging potential.
+The acidity is more pronounced than in the 2019, but the fruit is smooth, and all the elements come together to form a refined, balanced Pinot Noir with great aging potential.

 RVF - La Revue du Vin de France / Guide des Meilleurs Vins de France